base-link/base/text/link-text.md

     >
 ```

+### Nick

-Then we can add interpolation into the template, by referencing terms
+Then we can add interpolation ("nick") into the template, by referencing
-wrapped in angle brackets:
+terms wrapped in angle brackets:

 ```link
 write <{hello-world}>